Gat/Pat Thailand Exams

 Round 3: Joint admissions

-In this round, universities accept students with exam scores of TGAT, TPAT, and General subject tests.
+In this round, universities accept students with TGAT, TPAT, and General subject test exam scores.
 Round 3 admissions are managed by the CUPT rather than the universities.

 Round 4: Direct admissions